Lesson ECP-4

 This racist imagery sends a dangerous message to the millions of children who are raised watching these movies.
 Although many children may not have the critical thinking skills to notice this pattern, they inevitably internalize the images that they see.
 When the evil characters are the most likely to have big noses, dark skin, slanted eyes and huge mustaches, kids may begin to project that same stereotype onto real people in the world that they live in.
 Post-colonial theory argues that the experience of colonialism divided the world into us and them, civilized and uncivilized; post-colonial theorists seek to identify this pattern in literature and to counter the racist historical legacy.
 Disney movies are guilty of this trend, and its important to notice this patterns in order to begin to move past them.

 Our generation has grown up watching Disney movies.
 Twenty years after first watching Aladdin, I still know the lyrics of nearly all the songs.
 The triumph of love over evil is compelling and heartwarming.
 Nonetheless, the racist undertones in the faces of the characters must be discussed.
-Disney is not responsible for racism, but they also should also take responsibility for the subconscious messages that they are putting out in the world and the way their art impacts the minds of the impressionable children who watch their movies.
+Disney is not responsible for racism, but they also should also take responsibility for the subconscious messages because they are putting out in the world because the way their art impacts the minds of the impressionable children who watch their movies.

 Homework

-Study linking words
+Study the linking words Quizlet.